nova-labs/wareporting/README.md

 pip-sync requirements-dev.txt
 ```

 If you update the dependencies in `requirements-dev.in`, run: `pip-compile dev-requirements.in -c requirements.txt` (this constrains the development packages to obey `requirements.txt`).
+Then run `pip-sync requirements-dev.txt`.

 # Configuration